-MATH 421 (formerly INDS 423) Methods of Teaching Elementary Mathematics (3) This course is required of persons expecting to teach mathematics in elementary schools.
+MATH 421 (formerly INDS 423) Mathematics for PreK-6 Teachers (3)

+This course is required of persons expecting to teach mathematics in elementary schools.
 Emphasis is placed on materials and methods in teaching mathematics.
 Prerequisite: All required 300-level MATH courses and passing of Praxis I or having received a waiver for Praxis I.

-NATS 421 (formerly INDS 424) Methods of Teaching Elementary Science (3) This course is required of persons expecting to teach science in elementary schools.
+NATS 421 (formerly INDS 424) Science for PreK-6 Teachers (3)

+This course is required of persons expecting to teach science in elementary schools.
 Emphasis is placed on materials and methods in teaching science.
 Prerequisite: All required 300-level science courses and passing of Praxis I or having received a waiver for Praxis I.

-SOSI 421 (formerly INDS 422) Methods of Teaching Elementary Social Studies (3) This course is required of persons expecting to teach Social Studies in elementary schools.
+SOSI 421 (formerly INDS 422) Social Studies for PreK-6 Teachers (3)

+This course is required of persons expecting to teach Social Studies in elementary schools.
 Emphasis is placed on materials and methods in teaching Social Studies.
 Prerequisite: SOCI 111 and passing of Praxis I or having received a waiver for Praxis I.